sprak3000/LupinIIIEncyclopedia/README.md

 and CSS.
 Unify is based off of [Bootstrap](http://getbootstrap.com/); you should be able to plug any Bootstrap based theme into your fork, alter the paths to CSS, and have it look decent.

-I also use [Content Timeline](http://www.shindiristudio.com/plugins/html-plugins/content-timeline-jq/) jQuery plugin for rendering the timelines seen on the anime pages, etc. There is likely no equivalent plugin that you could drop in its place.
-If you do not wish to invest in the plugin, you will need to rework the sections that use it.

 ##What You DO Get

 You get... everything else!
 All the content, images, etc. I have curated over the years.
 This is an exact replica of